Jay-Feng2008/Neural-Network-from-Scratch/README.md

 W':      New weight that has been updated.
 W:       A Weight which connects two neurons that need to be update.
-m, n:    Index values expressing the relative position of the input neuron.
+m, n:    Index values expressing the relative position of the input neuron. m',n':   Index values expressing the relative position of the output neruon.
 Eta:     Learning Rate.
 Delta:   Loss
 f(u):    The output of the input neuron as a function of "u".